 The Internet provides a variety of ways to reach out to new and existing customers.
 One of the reasons people start following you on social media, sign up for your email newsletter or join your loyalty program is to get access to exclusive deals that reward them for their loyalty.
 Offer these exclusive deals to followers on each channel and watch your revenues go up.

 Set up exclusive discounts from time to time so your business stays top of mind among buyers, and be sure to let them know whenever you’re running a special or sale.
 You can also use email to let subscribers know about new blog posts and other site content they might be interested in.

 9. Send reminders about abandoned shopping carts

-Some purchases don’t happen because the buyer clicks away before completing the order.
+Some purchases don’t happen because the buyer clicks away and abandons their shopping cart before completing the order.
 Unfortunately, more often than not, they never return to make the purchase.
 A friendly email reminder about the full shopping cart will bring at least some visitors back to make an order.

 A subject line like “You forgot something!” will remind them of their intent to purchase and will either bring them back to complete the order or clear the shopping cart.
 Either way, you remind them of the items they considered purchasing—and sometimes, that’s all it takes.

 Turn digital into a powerhouse channel for driving sales.